WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Attack Model Evaluation

 \subsection{Fine-Tuning on Victim's Ground Truth Audio}

 Please note that WaLi can reconstruct the audio even if the speaker is different as WaLi is tested with different speakers, which are not seen by the model during the training time.
-This makes our attack model more flexible compared to prior works \cite{wang2024vibspeech, hu2022accear}, where prior works assume that clean ground-truth speech of the victim is available via a microphone or a phishing call.
-However, if the attacker could manage the victim's \{ground truth, pressure sensor data\} pair, the accuracy of the models would be greatly improved by WaLi.
-To evaluate this, we incorporate a small amount of \{ground truth, pressure sensor data\} pair from the victim to fine-tune the pre-trained network.
-As shown in Table \ref{table:finrtune}, the performance gradually improves if the amount of data from the victim increases.
+This makes our attack model more flexible compared to prior works \cite{wang2024vibspeech, hu2022accear}, \mycolor{where prior works assume that clean ground-truth speech of the victim is available via a microphone.} However, if the attacker could manage the victim's \{ground truth, pressure sensor data\} pair, the accuracy of the models would be greatly improved by WaLi.
+To evaluate this, we incorporate a small amount of \{ground truth, pressure sensor data\} pairs from the victim to fine-tune the pre-trained network.
+As shown in Table \ref{table:finrtune} for 500 Hz to 8 kHz upsampling, the performance gradually improves if the amount of data from the victim increases.
 For example, with just one minute of data, we observe significant performance gains, and after five minutes of additional data, the performance gain is minimal.
-This proves that WaLi can be fine-tuned with the victim's audio, if possible, in a stronger assumption of the attack model.
-Table \ref{table:finrtune} is for 60 dB audio for 500 Hz to 8 kHz upsampling.
+This proves that WaLi can be fine-tuned with the victim's audio, if possible, under a stronger assumption of the attack model.